enola-dev/enola/docs/use/canonicalize/index.md

 * Rewriting literal values
 * Fixed Encoding

-This is sometimes useful e.g. when testing, to compare output to a fixed expected outcome.
+This is useful e.g. when testing, to compare output to a fixed expected outcome.

 It also has an application in [cryptography](https://github.com/enola-dev/enola/issues/284), and is useful when _"signing"_ things.